ChatGPT in the Workplace: The Problem with Confidential Company Data

 Not because it's bad.
 But because it was built for a different purpose.

-If you want to query your business data via chat — securely, GDPR-compliant, and with guaranteed correct answers — then try oneAgent.
-14 days free, no credit card required.
+If you want to query your business data via chat — securely, GDPR-compliant, and with verified metrics instead of AI guesses — then try oneAgent for free.
+You start right away with realistic shop demo data, no credit card required — we connect your own data sources together in your onboarding session.